ryanmend/IoT-Device-Security-Assessment/lib/02_framework/device_model.md

 # 2.1.
 IoT Device Model

-This chapter will focus on the IoT device model representing the general structure of IoT devices.
-Creating the device model is the first step in order to achieve the goals defined in the solution approach (see [1.
+This section establishes the foundational IoT device model, providing a structural blueprint of IoT architecture.
+Developing this model is a prerequisite for our proposed solution approach (see [1.
 Introduction](../01_introduction/README.md)).
-All further steps, which will be described in [2.2.
-Threat Model](./threat_model.md), [2.3.
-Methodology](./methodology.md) and [3.
-Test Case Catalog](../03_test_cases/README.md), will be based on the device model.
+Furthermore, this model serves as the structural basis for all subsequent stages of the framework, including [Threat Modeling](./threat_model.md), [Methodology](./methodology.md), and the [Vulnerability Catalogue](./03_catalogue/README.md).

 ## Device Model Scheme